 The great thing about fresh fruits and vegetables is that they have both water and fiber.
 These elements help you feel fuller, faster.
 In addition, because they are 100% natural, they have less of a tendency to spike blood sugar levels.

 When it comes to meal planning, fresh protein sources are superior to pre-packaged alternatives.
 While convenient, you should avoid frozen meals, boxed meals, and most canned alternatives, unless you have prepared them yourself.

 I have learned that fresh foods, used in your own recipes, are far superior to pre-packaged meals and ingredients.
 Not only is it better to know that you don't have artificial colors, seasonings and preservatives, but let's be real - we are natural beings that will respond best to natural (real) food!

 Importantly, it is easier to count carbohydrates and calories when you make your own meal.
-Every time I go out to eat, I usually estimate at least these values at least 1/3 higher than I would if making the dish at home.
+Every time I go out to eat, I usually estimate at least these values will be at least 1/3 higher than I would estimate if making the dish at home.